CDCgov/covid19-forecast-hub/README.md

 ## Prediction Targets and Horizons

-Participating teams will be able to submit national- and jurisdiction-specific (all 50 states, Washington DC, and Puerto Rico) predictions for two targets.
+Participating teams will be able to submit national- and jurisdiction-specific (all 50 states, Washington DC, and Puerto Rico) predictions for following targets.

 ### Targets
    1. Quantile predictions for epiweekly total laboratory-confirmed COVID-19 hospital admissions.
-This target is mandatory for any submitted location and forecast horizon.
    2. Individual forecast trajectories for epiweekly total laboratory-confirmed COVID-19 hospitalizations over time (i.e sampled trajectories).
-This target is optional for any submitted location.
+   3. Quantile predictions for epiweekly percent of emergency department visits due to COVID-19.
+   4. Individual forecast trajectories for epiweekly percent of emergency department visits due to COVID-19 over time (i.e sampled trajectories).

+Targets 2, 3 and 4 are optional for any submitted location whereas target 1 (quantile predictions for epiweekly COVID-19 hospital admissions) is mandatory for any submitted location and forecast horizon.
 Teams are encouraged but not required to submit forecasts for all weekly horizons or for all locations.

 ### Horizons